Show B.o.B The Curve: Rapper Asks Fans To Help Him Prove The Earth Is Flat

 - We can observe how a spherical Earth gives us day and night.

-- We can observe how are tilted angle relative to the sun gives us seasons.
+- We can observe how our tilted angle relative to the sun gives us seasons.

 - You can't see China from the west coast of the US no matter how good a telescope you have.